Chooyoungjun/mge51101-20196018/README.md

 That technology makes fake videos so sophisticated that it is difficult for humans to distinguish them.

+• Describe [ what is, how to gather, difficulty of ] your data concretely

+Video data almost 500GB is on [kaggle](https://www.kaggle.com/c/deepfake-detection-challenge/data, "kaggle link") website for gathering it ,i download videodata through the Internet. and then i make preprocessing code for traing. for example, 255x255 face extract and voice data extract.

+it take almost 1 month...

+training data video is almost (4000*50)200000 videos

+each video has explaination about it is fake or not.. and if it is fake, additional information origin video is added

+but it isnt explain about kind of fake (voice? video?)

+many kind of people is provided (black, white, brown, man,woman, older people, younger..)

+some video show more than two people..

 • Explain your Data Science problems in detail

 1. Video data is consist of 2 part color(R,G,B) and Time that is why it need high dimensional analysis